sonata-nfv/tng-api-gtw/tng-router/README.md

 ## Installing / Getting started

+The 5GTANGO API Router is a routing micro-service that is part of the [tng-api-gtw](https://github.com/sonata-nfv/tng-api-gtw).

 A quick introduction of the minimal setup you need to get a hello world up & running.